Cognoscan/BoostDSP/README.md

 - frame_tx: Controller for frame transmission.
 It provides a buffer to read and write to, and will take care of turning the entire buffer into a stream of symbols when told to.

+- poly_dds: Polyphase Direct Digital Synthesizer.
+Works like the dds component, but generates multiple phase-shifted versions of the signal.
+Makes it possible to generate sinusoidal waves at frequencies higher than the system clock.

 ## Communication Systems Package ##